by Freddy Tran Nager, Founder of Atomic Tango + Happily Married Guy; photo by Nathan Dumlao on Unsplash…

 She responds with facial expressions that make her look like an emoticon.
 Elroy makes an offhand comment, “A conference is only as good as the lunch conversations,” which isn’t particularly profound or insightful, but at least it’s different, so the woman pauses to say, “So true – a conference is only as good as the lunch conversations.”
 The other men glance at Elroy in envy, but the woman is now describing her recent Starbucks order (“venti cappuccino with an added shot of espresso, extra hot”), so they return to applauding her.
 Quickly forgotten, Elroy sees a stack of her business cards on a nearby table, takes one and moves on.

-Elroy then notices a rather plain looking guy in a suit who also has a crowd surrounding him, including some very attractive women who look Brazilian.
+Elroy then notices a rather plain looking guy in a suit who also has a crowd surrounding him, including some attractive women who look Brazilian.
 Or Bangladeshi.
 Or maybe Burmese.
 The strange thing: the suit is saying pretty much nothing — mostly quotations by dead people and headlines from a news publication he’s holding.
 Yet all the people watching him are repeating his every word, as if they were oracular pronouncements.
 Elroy asks a young Bangladeshi, “What’s the big deal?
 Why is everyone listening to this bore?”
 The kid responds, “He paid us.
 Most of these people don’t even speak English, but money is money… Hey, want us all to follow you?
 Only five dollars!”

 Elroy moves on and spots a group of people in animated conversation… repeating each other.
 “He said this…” and “she said that…” Except nothing they’re saying is worth repeating.
-In the center is a pasty skinned, overweight man with videogame callouses on his thumbs.
+In the center is a pasty skinned, overweight man with video gaming callouses on his thumbs.
 Elroy asks what’s going on, and the gamer responds, “We’re the most popular and influential people here!”